Recruit at Suffolk

 Nonprofit legal service providers, government agencies, and community organizations may request student volunteers to provide law-related service.
 Each law student must be supervised by an attorney.
 While we cannot guarantee the availability of volunteers, the Pro Bono Program will publicize all appropriate opportunities to Pro Bono Program members and the general Suffolk Law community, and will assist interested students in contacting placements.

-Associate Director for Public Interest & Pro Bono Programs
+Assistant Director for Public Service Advising & Pro Bono Programs

 Office of Professional and Career Development